keyper/keyper-ios-sdk/README.md

 - Improve messaging when user tries to send tickets that have not yet been loaded
 - Possibly fixing problem that ticket actions are not correctly updated if the new data has no ticket actions contained
 - Greying out send-tickets button if tickets are not sendable

+**2017-07-21**

+v1.0.0

+- Adding configuration parameter `showAlertOnExpiredKeyperToken`
+- Fixing bugs related to order partner updates and barcode polling
+- Improving UX via slight adaptions and text changes
+- Fixing problem of redundant calls after each logout/login process
+- Fixing a bug that lead to a logout race condition
+- Logging off the user for _every_ call that returns an unauthorized response (401)

 ## Getting Started